juliesymons/juliesymons/GettingStarted.md

 It can be also found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/cogio/BackgroundSubtraction.scala) and at this location in your IDE:
 `./cct-tutorial/src/scala/tutorial/cogio/BackgroundSubtraction.scala`

 The input is an mpeg movie file, `courtyard.mp4`.
 The `ColorMovie` API from **cct-io** (imported as `cogio`) opens the file, creates a sensor, and feeds one frame from the sensor to the *tensor field* `movie` with each step of the *compute graph*.
 The `movie` field is `ColorField` of 2 dimensions, 270 rows by 480 columns with 3 pixels for the color.
 It is converted to a `VectorField` of the same shape.
-Most operations work on vector fields, not color fields.
+Most *operators* work on vector fields, not color fields.

-The `VectorField` named `background`is created using the same shape, dimensions, and order as the `movieVector`, 270x480x3.
-The background is learned over time from the frames of the courtyard movie with the use of the feedback operator, `<==`.
+The `VectorField` named `background`is created using the same shape, dimensions, and order as the `movieVector`, 270 by 480 by 3.
+The background is learned over time from the frames of the courtyard movie with the use of the *feedback operator*, `<==`.
 It takes about 1000 frames to stabilize.
 The background pixels at each position outweigh any temporary movement in the foreground.
-This calculation involves two constant multiplications and one addition at each point.
+This calculation does two constant multiplications and one addition at each point.

 The value `backgroundColor` isn't used.
 It is here to demonstrate how to convert from `VectorField` to `ColorField`.

-Then finally we can calculate the `suspicious` activity, which is any activity that isn't part of the background.
-The calculation  is to subtract the movieVector from the background, take the absolute value, then apply `reduceSum` to sum of the values at each point over the 3 color planes.
+At this point, we can calculate the `suspicious` activity, which is any activity that isn't part of the background.
+The calculation  is to subtract `movieVector` from the background, take the absolute value, then apply `reduceSum` to sum of the values at each point over the 3 color planes.
 If there is minimal difference, the point stays black.
 If there is a difference, the point shows white.
 After the background gets learned, the application identifies the people moving around the courtyard, even the fluttering of the leaves, from the background.

 The last 3 lines use the `probe` API of the visual debugger.
-This is used to enable probing of these fields in the debugger.
+This enables probing of these fields in the debugger.

 ## Tensor Fields